Concealed Carry Is A Much Larger Deterrent To Violent Crime

 There are 8 "may issue" States that require police or sheriff’s approval.
 Of these there are 6 States that require abnormal risk or need to issue a concealed carry license, unless you happen to be rich and famous or politically connected.
 "May issue" States issue far fewer licenses than "shall issue" States.

-Illinois is the only remaining State that prohibits all of its citizens from carrying concealed handguns and defending themselves against violent perpetrators.
-The inbred single party patronage of Cook County pretty much controls Illinois politics.
+Illinois was the last State to enact a "shall issue" concealed carry law because of the inbred single party patronage of Cook County that pretty much controls Illinois politics.
 Click here for the website with information on individual State laws.

 The United States has a population of about 310,000,000 but only has about 680,000 non-federal peace officers.
 (For some reason, the FBI web page containing this information is no longer available.)
 With these officers on four crews covering three shifts, along with time off and vacations, at any given time there is only about one officer on duty for every 2,000 citizens.
 We have a very thin line of security that cannot be in all places and cannot protect everyone.
 Also, the Supreme Court has ruled that police are under no legal obligation to protect individual citizens.
 Their job is to enforce laws and maintain order.
 Consequently the individual has been put in the position of having to assume responsibility for his or her own security.